digiscot/digiscot-website/pages/internships.md

 ---
 title: Let's Get Digital internships
 excerpt: Charities and voluntary organisations have a huge amount to gain if they can make the most of new digital opportunities.
-alert: Deadline for Round 2 applications is Monday 2nd February
+alert: Deadline for Round 2 applications is Monday 2nd February.

 layout: page
 permalink: /internships/